2002 Uruguay banking crisis

 The 2002 Uruguay banking crisis was a major banking crisis that hit Uruguay in July 2002.
 The crisis unfolded after years of heavy dollarization since the 1950s when chronic inflation and weak confidence in the peso led Uruguayans to prefer U.S. dollars.
 This left the economy highly exposed to external shocks.
-Banks were mainly run by nonresident depositors on foreign banks which held 45 percent of deposits.
-Additionally, the crisis was caused by a considerable contraction in Uruguay's economy and by over-dependence on Argentina (tourism, and construction boom), which experienced a strong phase of an economic meltdown itself in late 2001.
+The crisis was caused by a considerable contraction in Uruguay's economy and by over-dependence on Argentina (tourism, and construction boom), which experienced a strong phase of an economic meltdown itself in late 2001.
 In total, approximately 1/3 of the country's deposits were withdrawn and five financial institutions were left insolvent.
 The value of the Uruguayan peso fell, losing nearly half of its value against the U.S. dollar in 2002.

 Amid the crisis, the government's initial reliance on international banks to self-regulate delayed intervention, but political management eventually shifted.

 Events Leading to the Crisis

 Dollarization

 Dollarization has been a longstanding characteristic of the Uruguayan economy, rooted in chronic inflation and declining confidence in the domestic currency beginning in the 1950s.
 Dollar deposits were authorised in 1962 and became the preferred store of value during inflationary episodes.
 Researchers attribute Uruguay's high degree of dollarization to "incomplete markets", including the "absence of effective hedging instruments against alternatives to dollar inflation" and the "lack of peso dominated alternatives".
 Additionally, private risk assessments failed to account for the systemic impact of dollarization.
 By the mid-1970s, Uruguayan public debt was fully dollarized, and by 1982, its debt-to-GDP ratio nearly doubled.
-Dollarization created a vulnerability to external shocks which triggered a loss of confidence in the banking system due to its heavy exporsure to foreing currency.
+Dollarization created a vulnerability to external shocks which triggered a loss of confidence in the banking system due to its heavy exposure to foreign currency.